Rubidium carbonate

-Rubidium carbonate, Rb_{2}CO_{3}, is a convenient compound of rubidium; it is stable, not particularly reactive, and readily soluble in water, and is the form in which rubidium is usually sold.
+Rubidium carbonate is an inorganic compound with the chemical formula Rb_{2}CO_{3}.
+It is a white, hygroscopic solid that readily dissolves in water.

 Preparation

-This salt can be prepared by adding ammonium carbonate to rubidium hydroxide.
+Rubidium carbonate can be prepared by reacting ammonium carbonate and rubidium hydroxide.

 Uses

-It is used in some kinds of glass-making to enhance stability and durability and reduce conductivity.
+It is used in glassmaking to enhance stability and durability whilst reducing conductivity.

 It is also used as a part of a catalyst to prepare short-chain alcohols from feed gas.